 Set Design and Location Scouting

 The set design team paid particular attention to replicating the frescoes of the Sistine Chapel.
-Since it was impossible to perfectly recreate Michelangelo's masterpieces, they used a combination of painted reproductions and digital enhancements to give the illusion of authenticity.
+In practice, since it was impossible to perfectly recreate Michelangelo's masterpieces, they used a combination of painted reproductions and digital enhancements to give the illusion of authenticity.
 This involved creating large-scale printed panels of the frescoes and using lighting techniques to mimic the way the natural light interacts with the artwork in the actual chapel.

 The Role of CGI